 1. What kind of music do you play?

 We focus on music from the 1930’s, but some late 1920’s and early 1940’s tunes do find their way into the mix.
-The band will be playing arrangements that are either transcribed from original recordings or reproductions of original recordings (or a combination of both – sometimes having a hi-fi reference helps a lot) and arrangements that our maestro Lucian Cobb creates on his own, based on songs from this era.
+The band will be playing arrangements that are either transcribed from original recordings or reproductions of original recordings (or a combination of both – sometimes having a hi-fi reference helps a lot), arrangements that our maestro Lucian Cobb creates on his own, and originals tunes and arrangements written by Keenan McKenzie.
 Most importantly, this music will swing!
 We are a dance band first and foremost, so our goal is to keep you on the dance floor.

 Influences include Duke Ellington, Fletcher Henderson, Benny Goodman, Fats Waller, Artie Shaw, Jimmie Lunceford, the Boswell Sisters, Annette Hanshaw, Chick Webb, Ella Fitzgerald, Billie Holiday, Count Basie, Jack Teagarden, Louis Armstrong, Tommy Dorsey, Oscar Aleman, and many other wonderful and talented jazz artists of the 1920’s, 1930’s, and 1940’s.